bairblog/bairblog.github.io/_posts/2021-11-07-trajectory-transformer.md

 <p>
     In the first, state and action predictions depend primarily on the immediately preceding transition, resembling a learned Markov property.
     In the second, state dimension predictions depend most strongly on the corresponding dimensions of all previous states, and action dimensions depend primarily on all prior actions.
-    While the second dependency violates the usual intuition of actions depending on only the prior state, this is reminiscient of the action smoothing used in some <a href="https://arxiv.org/abs/1909.11652">trajectory optimization algorithms</a> to enforce slowly varying control sequences.
+    While the second dependency violates the usual intuition of actions being a function of the prior state in behavior-cloned policies, this is reminiscent of the action smoothing used in some <a href="https://arxiv.org/abs/1909.11652">trajectory optimization algorithms</a> to enforce slowly varying control sequences.
 </p>